+- provided in appropriate locations and provide active street frontages that encourage pedestrian movement. - Residential levels are integrated within the development, and safety and amenity is maximised for residents. - Residential levels are integrated within the development and separate secure entry is provided for residents.

+4T Awnings and Signage

-• provided in appropriate locations and provide active street frontages that encourage pedestrian movement.
-Residential levels are integrated within the development, and safety and amenity is maximised for residents. • Residential levels are integrated within the development and separate secure entry is provided for residents.
-Sig • Awnings and gnage Awnings are well located and complement and integrate with the building design Signage responds to context and desired streetscape character. • An entry awning is proposed above the ground floor lobby, complements the design .
-Otherwise the ground floor footprint below the building is occupied by the Metro services structure.
-Ground floor and top-of-building signage is integrated well into the design.
-4U • Energy Efficiency Development incorporates passive • The Department considers the proposal is acceptable as it is supported by a BASIX Certificate, and ESD assessment environmental design. demonstrating relevant requirements are satisfied.
+- Awnings are well located and complement and integrate with the building design - Signage responds to context and desired streetscape character. - An entry awning is proposed above the ground floor lobby, complements the design.
+Otherwise the ground floor footprint below the building is occupied by the Metro services structure. - Ground floor and top-of-building signage is integrated well into the design.

+4U Energy Efficiency

-- Development incorporates passive solar design to optimise heat storage in winter and reduce heat transfer in - summer.
-Adequate natural ventilation minimises the need for mechanical ventilation.
+- Development incorporates passive environmental design. - Development incorporates passive solar design to optimise heat storage in winter and reduce heat transfer in summer. - Adequate natural ventilation minimises the need for mechanical ventilation.